Please e-mail with any

 Susan supplements her keen interest in landscape painting with still lifes, and architectural, or portrait commissions.
 She has also been asked to paint several classics by some of her favourite masters.

-Outlaw's work can be found in various private and corporate collections throughout southern Ontario.
-She has recently sold her paintings to locations in the UK including the prestigious 47 Park Place Hotel in London England.
+Outlaw's work can be found in various private and corporate collections throughout Ontario.
+She has also sold her paintings to locations in the UK including the prestigious 47 Park Place Hotel in London England.

-A member of the International Guild of Realism, Susan Outlaw is a long-term member of the Hamilton Women's Art Association and is represented by King St. Gallery, Niagara-on-the-Lake.
+Susan began instructing adult art classes at the Dundas Valley School of Art in the fall of 2016 and continues to offer classes each season.
+Outlaw is a long-term member of the Hamilton Women's Art Association and is represented by King St. Gallery, Niagara-on-the-Lake.